jleuth/CLIThing/README.md

  -Logs (Comb through logs and find what you're looking for faster)

 Each one has domain-specific tools to help them in answering your questions.

+### Deep report mode
+To get an in-depth report on a question regarding your directory, you can run "clithing -m o3 -d What is going on in this project?" or ":model o3" ":deep-research What is going on in this project?", and it'll think harder before giving a response.
+You must use an o-series reasoning model in Deep Report mode.

 ### How do I write my own analyzer?
 CLIThing is designed to be extensible, so you can write your own analyzer for your needs.
 An "analyzer" is just a small function that registers extra new tools with OpenAI Agents, change the allowed toolset, and changes the system prompt to whatever you need.